chrisgrieser/finder-vim-mode/README.md

 - `AM`: Select files (but not folders), create a new directory, move selected files into that directory, and start renaming the directory (enters insert mode).
-- `azmhp`: Select all files and folders, zip them, (wait for zipping to finish), and move the archive one directory up
+- `azmhp`: Select all files and folders, zip them (and wait for zipping to finish), and move the archive one directory up

-## Table of Contents
+## Table of contents

 <!-- toc -->